Characterizing the effect of retractions on publishing careers: Supplementary Note 1: Data preprocessing filters

-As part of our data cleaning process, we apply the following pre-processing filters on our 23,269 MAG-RW merged data set.
-We highlight each pre-processing step in detail below, and show how many records were eliminated as a result in each step: \begin{itemize} \item \textbf{Removing authors with multiple retractions:} We remove all retracted authors that occur multiple times in the Retraction Watch (RW) database. \\ Out of the 23,269 papers, 20,338 papers are retained after removing authors with multiple retractions.
+As part of our data cleaning process, we apply the following pre-processing filters on the Retraction Watch (RW) data set of 26,504 retracted papers.
+We highlight each pre-processing step and provide details on the number of records eliminated in each step. \begin{itemize}

-\item \textbf{Removing bulk retractions:} Over 7000 retractions in RW come from a single publisher, i.e., the Institute of Electrical and Electronics Engineers (IEEE) \cite{McCook_2018}, most of which were retracted in bulk.
+\item \textbf{Removing bulk retractions :} Over 7,000 retractions in RW originated from a single publisher, the Institute of Electrical and Electronics Engineers (IEEE) \cite{McCook_2018}, most of which were retracted in bulk.
 Bulk retractions have a different mechanism not related to the content or science in the paper, but to the publisher or the conference.
 As such, we remove all retracted papers that were retracted in bulk.
-We do so by identifying all sets of 5 or more papers that were retracted by the same publisher on the same day. \\ Out of the remaining 20,338 papers, 10,355 are retained after filtering bulk retractions.
+We do so by identifying all sets of five or more papers retracted by the same publisher on the same day.
+After applying this filter, we retain 15,034 out of the initial 26,504 retracted papers.

-\item \textbf{Removing retractions before the year 1990 and after 2015:} Throughout this paper we examine several outcomes that take shape after retraction.
-We allow for a five year window post-retraction for all authors that we include so that we can determine if they are still pursuing careers in scientific publishing, and determine the size of their collaboration network.
-Naturally, this limits our ability to analyze retractions post 2015, as our data set ends mid 2021.
-We also exclude retractions prior to 1990 due to the scarcity of the data in prior years. \\ Out of the remaining 10,355 papers, 5,291 papers are retained after applying this filter.
+\item \textbf{Removing retractions before 1990 and after 2015:} Throughout this paper we examine several outcomes that take shape post-retraction.
+As such, we allow for a five year window post-retraction for all authors so that we can determine if they are still pursuing careers in scientific publishing, and determine the size of their collaboration network.
+Naturally, this limits our ability to analyze retractions post-2015, as our data set extends only until 2020.
+We also exclude retractions prior to 1990 due to the scarcity of the data in prior years.
+After applying this filter to the remaining 15,034 papers, 6,704 remain.

+\end{itemize} Next, we match the titles of the 6,704 papers with those in the Microsoft Academic Graph (MAG).
+This matching process allowed us to identify 6,188 retracted paper titles.
+These papers were authored by 23,620 retracted authors.
+We filter these retracted authors as follows:

+\begin{itemize} \item \textbf{Removing authors with multiple retractions:} Throughout the paper, we exclude authors with multiple retractions as our analysis treats a retraction as a singular event.
+Including scientists with multiple retractions could create challenges for our analysis, as the career impacts of multiple retractions likely differ from those of a single retraction.
+Additionally, establishing a clear timeline of publishing careers ``before'' and ``after'' the retraction would be challenging in these cases, as previous setbacks can influence the perceived impact of subsequent retractions.
+Therefore, to assess the effect of a single retraction, we focus on authors experiencing this event once in our main analyses.